Vision Loss and V1

 Figure 9.1.1.
 The global prevalence of blindness and low vision (moderate to severe visual impairment) in women.
 (PubMed Central, Figure 2, CC BY-NC, http://ncbi.nlm.nih.gov/pmc/articles/PMC5820628/figure/F6.
 No Modifications.)

-For one to be constituted as legally blind, the visual acuity of their best eye must be worse than 20/200 (or only 20 deg. visual field).
-0.6% of the worldwide population is blind.
+For one to be considered legally blind, the visual acuity of their best eye must be worse than 20/200 or have only 20 degree useful visual field.
+An estimated 3.8% of the world’s population was estimated in 2020 to have visual impairment, while an estimated 0.6% of the worldwide population is blind (Pesudovs et al, 2024).

 Fig.9.1.1.
 The Snellen Chart.
 The typical Snellen chart, originally developed by Dutch ophthalmologist Herman Snellen in 1862, used in most optometry offices to measure visual acuity.
 The leftmost image displays how the Snellen Chart appears to a typically sighted person.
 The three images to the right correspond roughly to the visual experiences of those with various levels of low vision or blindness.
 (Provided by: Wikipedia.
 License: CC-BY-SA 4.0. )